common-fate/docs-archive/docs/granted/usage/assuming-roles.md

   No
 ```

+If you select Firefox, you'll be prompted to install the [Granted Firefox addon](https://addons.mozilla.org/en-GB/firefox/addon/granted/).
 Follow the steps in the wizard and then rerun `assume`.

 :::info
 To update the web browser that Granted uses you can run `granted browser`.